BOARD OF DIRECTORS AND BOARD COMMITTEES

 e) Formulation of the Annual Financial Statements and submission thereof to the shareholders at a General Shareholders’ Meeting.

 f) Formulation of any other kind of report required by law to be made by a board of directors, if the transaction referred to in the report cannot be delegated.

 g) Appointment and removal of the Chief Executive Officers of the Company, and establishment of the terms of their contracts.

 h) Appointment and removal of Executive Officers reporting directly to the Board or to one of its members, and establishment of the basic terms of their contracts, including the compensation thereof.

 i) Decisions regarding the compensation of Directors within the framework of the By-Laws and any compensation policy approved by the shareholders in general meeting.

 j) Call to the General Shareholders’ Meeting and preparation of the agenda and proposed resolutions.

-k) Policy regarding treasury shares or interests.
+k) Policy regarding treasury shares.

 The Board of Directors may also not delegate the following powers:

 a) Approval of the strategic or business plan, management goals and annual budget, investment and financing policy, corporate social responsibility and sustainability policy or dividend policy.